ryanrhymes/panns/README.md

 p.add_vector(v)
 ```

 Besides using `add_vector(v)` function, panns supports multiple ways of loading a dataset.
 For those extremely large datasets, there are two solutions.
 First, you can use [HDF5](http://www.hdfgroup.org/HDF5/) though the indexing performance will be significantly degraded.
-Second, you can convert the dataset to a numpy **mmap** matrix then use `load_matrix(A)` to load it directly, which in practice, gives much better performance than the HDF5 option.
+Second, you can convert the dataset to a numpy **mmap** matrix then use `load_matrix(A)` to load it directly, which in practice, gives much better performance than the HDF5 solution.

 ```python
 # datasets can be loaded in the following ways